What Can't I Bring To An Airport In Washington State?

 This includes pocket knives and multi-tools like Swiss Army knives.
 If you are traveling with a cane sword or similar item for ceremonial purposes, make sure to check with your airline prior to arriving at the airport to get approval for bringing it on board.

-Explosive Materials Obviously Aren't Allowed On Airplanes In Washington State
+Explosive Materials and Firearms Obviously Aren't Allowed

 Explosive materials such as dynamite, fireworks, or flares are not permitted on airplanes regardless of whether they were purchased at a store or given as gifts.

-Additionally, anything related to firearms—including ammunition and bullets—is also strictly forbidden at all airports in Washington State.
+Additionally, anything related to firearms - including ammunition and bullets - is also strictly forbidden at all airports in Washington State.

 If you have any questions about the legality of certain items related to firearms before your flight takes off, contact your airline directly for more information.